xavidop/alexa-nodejs-lambda-helloworld-v2/docs/VALIDATIONTESTS.md

 ### Installation

-The ASK CLI is included in the [Docker image](https://hub.docker.com/repository/docker/xavidop/alexa-ask-aws-cli) we are using so it is not necessary to install anything else.
+We need to install the ASK CLI or use it as it is included in the [Docker image](https://hub.docker.com/repository/docker/xavidop/alexa-ask-aws-cli) and the [GitHub Action](https://github.com/marketplace/actions/alexa-ask-aws-cli-action).

 ### Writing the test